Constitution & Bylaws

 - Being the primary facilitator for the maintenance and appropriate distribution of the Regional Development Fund.

-- Representing the AAGT Regional Development Committee to the AAGT Board of Directors and vice versa in maintaining consistent dialogue and collaboration between these two entities in the service of their respective activities and tasks
+- Representing the IAAGT Regional Development Committee to the IAAGT Board of Directors and vice versa in maintaining consistent dialogue and collaboration between these two entities in the service of their respective activities and tasks

-- Being a representative for the AAGT to other organizations and individuals around regional development related topics in the service of facilitating consistent dialogue and collaboration between such entities.
+- Being a representative for the IAAGT to other organizations and individuals around regional development related topics in the service of facilitating consistent dialogue and collaboration between such entities.

-- Providing guidance and counsel to the AAGT Board of Directors around regional development related topics and issues.
+- Providing guidance and counsel to the IAAGT Board of Directors around regional development related topics and issues.

-- Providing assistance to the President and discharge other regional development-related duties as may be called for by the AAGT Executive Council and Board of Directors.
+- Providing assistance to the President and discharge other regional development-related duties as may be called for by the IAAGT Executive Council and Board of Directors.

 K. Associate Continuing Education Officer

-The Associate Continuing Education Officer shall be selected by AAGT’s Continuing Education Officer on a year-to-year basis as a resource consultant to assist with the administrative, technical and decision-making responsibilities of this office.
+The Associate Continuing Education Officer shall be appointed by IAAGT’s Continuing Education Officer on a year-to-year basis as a resource consultant to assist with the administrative, technical and decision-making responsibilities of this office.

 2015 Update by Ansel Woldt

-These By-Laws were recorded and written in accordance with revisions and actions of the membership present at AAGT’s 2002, 2003, 2004, and 2015 Annual Meetings.
+These By-Laws were recorded and written in accordance with revisions and actions of the membership present at IAAGT’s 2002, 2003, 2004, and 2015 Annual Meetings.